douglasgreen/outlines/computing/programming_languages/javascript.md

 -   Local Scope: Variables declared within a function are local to that function and cannot be accessed outside of it.
 -   Global Scope: Variables declared outside of any function are global and can be accessed from anywhere in the code.

-Closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function\'s variables.
+Closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function's variables.
 It allows a function to retain access to its lexical scope even when the function is executing outside its original scope.

     function outerFunction() {
         let outerVariable = "I am outside!";